-Canfor has a long-standing program of regular audits of its Environmental Management System ("EMS") at all operations and has been in full compliance with government regulations and good industry practices at all manufacturing facilities.
+Canfor has a long-standing program of regular audits of its Environmental Management System ("EMS") at all operations and also audits compliance with regulatory requirements, principals of due diligence and good industry practices at all manufacturing facilities.
 Canfor's management believes it has sound environmental management programs established in all operations.
 These programs are continually being improved to help ensure that Canfor is exercising due diligence and is fulfilling its environmental commitments and responsibilities.